SamFelix03/veHelp/frontend/README.md

 ## 🏗️ How It's Made: The Disaster Creation Pipeline

-God's Hand operates through a sophisticated **autonomous AI agent ecosystem** that transforms disaster detection from reactive to proactive.
+VeHelp operates through a sophisticated **autonomous AI agent ecosystem** that transforms disaster detection from reactive to proactive.
 Here's how our **5-agent disaster creation pipeline** works:

 ### 🔍 **Agent Architecture Overview**